 What is thyroid cancer?

-Thyroid cancer develops when abnormal cells in the thyroid gland grow and divide out of control, forming a tumour.
+Thyroid cancer develops when cells in the thyroid gland grow in an abnormal way and divide out of control, forming a tumour.

 Thyroid cancer often develops slowly, and may have no obvious symptoms.
 When symptoms do occur, they may include:

 - a painless lump in the neck or throat

 - a hoarse voice or cough that doesn’t go away

 These symptoms can be caused by other problems, so if you notice any of them see your doctor as soon as possible.